ricekot/ricekot.github.io/_posts/2018-11-21-a-path-i-couldnt-see-before.markdown

 categories: general
 ---

 Okay.
 So here's the thing.
-My "problem solving" approach didn't work.
-Hell, I didn't even _think_ of approaching things that way since posting that.
+My "[problem solving][problem-solving-link]" approach didn't work out.
+Hell, I didn't even _think_ of approaching things that way since I wrote that post.
 I think that this is where my problem lies.
 I keep on planning things and thinking of what I should be doing without actually doing any of it.

 There's only one thing left for me to do now.
 I have to stop giving in to the urges of instant gratification.
 This is how I spend most of my time these days.
 I keep on doing things in a shallow manner<sup>[1]</sup>, unconciously living the principle of least effort.